-KCPD officers come to our school one week a month to meet with a rotating grade level for a read aloud through their library specials class.
+KCPD officers come to our school one week a month to meet with rotating grade levels for a read aloud through their library specials class.
 Officers share time with students and help them learn about all the things police officers do as part of their jobs.

 Kansas City Zoo(Kindergarten)

-Our Kindergarten students will have several experiences with our Zoo throughout their school year including lessons from the ZooED program, a visit from Zoomobile, and a spring trip to the Zoo as part of their ecosystems Signature Project unit.
+Our Kindergarten students have several experiences with our Zoo throughout their school year including lessons from the ZooED program, a visit from Zoomobile, and a spring field trip to the Zoo as part of their ecosystems Project Based Learning unit.

 Harvesters Community Food Network "BackSnack Program" (All Interested Students)